Valerie Ziegenfuss

-Valerie Jean Bradshaw (née Ziegenfuss; June 29, 1949) is an American former female professional tennis player.
+Valerie Jean Bradshaw (née Ziegenfuss; June 29, 1949) is an American former professional tennis player.
 She started as an amateur player at the beginning of the 1970s, then turned professional.

 She is most famous for being one of the Original 9 with eight of her fellow players, who rebelled against the United States Tennis Association in 1970.
 Their actions brought about the creation of the Virginia Slims Circuit, which was the basis for the WTA Tour.

 During her career, she reached the fourth round at the French Open (in 1972) and the US Open on two occasions (1969 and 1975).
 She reached one singles final at the Virginia Slims of Oklahoma in 1972.
 After winning two rounds of qualifying, she defeated 5th seeded Helen Gourlay, No. 2 seed Francoise Durr, and Judy Dalton (seeded 6th) and then lost to Rosie Casals.

 She had far more success in doubles tournaments, with 12 doubles final appearances, including six victories.

 She won a bronze medal in doubles in the 1968 Olympics in Mexico City with Jane Bartkowicz.